tonethar/IGME-330-Master/notes/canvas-5.md

 ## I. Overview
 Today we will review:
+  - Loading images
-  - Loading images and drawing them onto the canvas
+  - Drawing them onto the canvas with ctx.drawImage()
   - The `.globalCompositeOperation` property

 ## II.
 Presentation